New Breast Implants vs. Fat Grafting: Which Is Right for You?

 Conclusion

 It is possible to remove breast implants in exchange for breast fat injections.
-However, thin women, tight breast skin, replacing above muscle implants, and patients that want a large increase in bust size (more than 1 cup) are usually not good candidates for breast fat transfer surgery.
+However, thin women, tight breast skin, replacing above muscle implants, and patients who want a large increase in bust size (more than 1 cup) are usually not good candidates for breast fat transfer surgery.
 The best candidate for breast fat grafting are patients that have adequate body fat, breast skin that is not too tight, and desire only about a cup size bigger.
 To learn more, contact Dr. Beldholm for a private consultation.

 Bernard Beldholm Logo